-- 1. A completed application form. - 2.
-A letter of recommendation from an academic teacher or professor. - 3.
-An official secondary school transcript and an official copy of a secondary diploma, both legally certified. - 4.
-A certified copy of their identity card for Greek citizens or a valid passport for non-Greek citizens. - 5.
-An interview with an admissions counselor. - 6.
+- 1. Completed application form - 2.
+Personal statement - 3.
+Letter of recommendation from an academic teacher or professor - Official secondary school transcript(s) and diploma(s) - Certified copy of the state identity card or a valid passport for non-Greek citizens (and residence permit, if applicable) - 6.
 Evidence of proficiency in English.